1960 United States presidential election in New Jersey

 New Jersey in this era was usually a swing state with a slight Republican lean.
-But in 1960, excitement among the many Catholic and other ethnic immigrant communities that populated New Jersey’s cities for the historic candidacy of John F. Kennedy led to record turnout to elect the first Catholic president, thus narrowly delivering the state to Kennedy.
-The Great Migration also helped Kennedy, who clearly won the state’s African-American voters.
+But in 1960, excitement among the many Catholic and other ethnic immigrant communities that populated New Jersey's cities for the historic candidacy of John F. Kennedy led to record turnout to elect the first Catholic president, thus narrowly delivering the state to Kennedy.
+The Great Migration also helped Kennedy, who clearly won the state's African-American voters.
 As Kennedy eked out a razor-thin victory nationally to win the presidency, New Jersey voted basically how the nation voted.
 But under the unique circumstances that made Kennedy popular in Northeastern states, New Jersey's results in 1960 made it about .18% more Democratic than the national average.
 This was also the last election until fellow Democratic candidate from Massachusetts John Kerry did so in 2004, when a Northern Democrat won New Jersey, as the next three Democratic presidential candidates to carry the state were all from the South (Lyndon B. Johnson was from Texas, Bill Clinton from Arkansas, and Al Gore from Tennessee), even though New Jersey is a northern state.
 This was also the first time since 1904 that New Jersey voted more Democratic than the rest of the nation.
 This is the last time a Democrat won without Burlington, Gloucester, and Atlantic counties.
+This is the most recent election in which the statewide winning candidate did not carry Union County.